b-jesch/skin.estuary.modv2/README.md

 ### 4.2.0+nexus ###
 - .5
   * Debug controls to skin settings extras added
   * added option showing CD replacement when primal CD art is not available
+  * some visible conditions of tv show widgets (Home) depends on Embuary helper/info implemented

 - .4